ElecTwix/Discord-Nuke/README.md

 Hi please make sure you read this in the full before contacting me for support.
 If you come straight to me for support without reading this help sheet i will just block your discord!

-NOTE I AM NOT REASPONSABLE FOR ANY BANS TO YOUR ACCOUTNS!
-USE AT YOUR OWN RISK.
+**NOTE I AM NOT REASPONSABLE FOR ANY BANS TO YOUR ACCOUTNS!
+USE AT YOUR OWN RISK.**
 You will also need to be a admin of a server to invite this bot.

 # NODE Step 1
-1: Make sure you hhave node.js installed on your computer (IT IS FREE TO DOWNLAOD) If you dont fo to this website: https://nodejs.org
+1: Make sure you hhave node.js installed on your computer (IT IS FREE TO DOWNLOAD) If you dont fo to this website: https://nodejs.org

 # Discord Developer Step 2